PayString/paystring-documentation/docs/getting-started.md

 - [How to contribute to PayID](https://github.com/payid-org/payid/blob/master/CONTRIBUTING.md)
 - [PayID RFCs](https://github.com/payid-org/rfcs), which discuss potential changes and additions to the PayID Protocol
 - The [PayID Whitepaper](https://payid.org/whitepaper.pdf), which provides background context around the problems that PayID solves

-## Xpring SDK Integration

-PayID support is integrated into [Xpring SDK](https://github.com/xpring-eng/xpring-sdk).

-Xpring SDK provides the ability to work with PayID, using libraries provided in [JavaScript](https://github.com/xpring-eng/xpring-js), [Java](https://github.com/xpring-eng/xpring4j), and [Swift](https://github.com/xpring-eng/xpringkit).
-See [Get Started With Xpring SDK and PayID](xpring-sdk-payid-get-started).

-These libraries help you connect your application to PayID without having to worry about the specifics of PayID.